 Once relinquished to the laboratory, reports are received within 5-10 business days.
 If you need your results sooner, we can easily request a rush turnaround with the laboratory for an additional fee.

 How do I schedule my compliance sampling?

 At EST, we want your wastewater compliance scheduling to be as easy as possible.
-Contact our Client Services department to schedule your event each round or we can set up your site on an automatic sampling schedule.
+Contact our Client Services Department to schedule your event each round or we can set up your site on an automatic sampling schedule.
 Your schedule will contain confirmed dates for the entire year and you will also receive an email reminder two business days prior to sampling.
-If the dates provided ever present a problem, just notify our CS Department and they will be happy to reschedule as needed.
+If the dates provided ever present a problem, just notify our Client Services Department and they will be happy to reschedule as needed.